dotCMS/dotcms-block-editor/README.md

 5. **Where can I find the Material UI Icons?**

     The Material UI Icons can be found [in Google Fonts](https://fonts.google.com/icons?icon.set=Material+Icons).
-Add the icon name in the JSON file property.
+Use the icon name as the value of the `icon` property in the `customBlocks` JSON.